Queen Bed Prices in South Africa 2026: What You Should Pay

 Buying a base separately is common when you want to upgrade your mattress without replacing the whole set.
 Here’s the current price landscape for queen bases:

-Note: Storage bases (with drawers or hydraulic lift mechanisms) typically cost R1,500–R2,500 more than equivalent non-storage bases.
+Note: Storage bases typically cost R1,500–R2,500 more than equivalent non-storage bases.
 For smaller South African homes and apartments, this is often worth the premium.

 7. Red Flags & Green Flags When Shopping for a Queen Bed